chef/knife-google/README.md

 gem 'knife-google'
 ```

-There is a long standing issue in Ruby where the net/http library by default
+There is a long-standing issue in Ruby where the `net/http` library by default
 does not check the validity of an SSL certificate during a TLS handshake.

-To configure Windows system to validate SSL certificate please download
+To configure a Windows system to validate SSL certificate, download the
-[cacert.pem](http://curl.haxx.se/ca/cacert.pem) file and save to C: drive.
+[cacert.pem](http://curl.haxx.se/ca/cacert.pem) file and save to `C:` drive.
-Now make ruby aware of your certificate authority by setting SSL_CERT_FILE.
+Now make Ruby aware of your certificate authority by setting `SSL_CERT_FILE`.

 To set this in your current command prompt session, type: